 In summer, smoke may occur from the wildfires that are a natural component of the taiga ecosystem of Interior Alaska.
 If the wildfire is very close and/or large to where you stay, canoe or hike, air pollution may be very large for natural reasons!
 However, far away from the wildfires and in years with weak fire seasons, remote Interior Alaska has very pristine air, and is vacation for the lungs.

 Take-home message: Wildfires are natural events that may pollute the otherwise pristine air of remote Interior Alaska.
 The settlements and cities may be local pollution hot spots in winter and/or under inversion conditions.

 I wore the outfit shown in the photos above to a work diner the other day.
-I centered the outfit around the brown and orange hues of the scarf that was a thrift-store find for $20 some years ago.
+I centered the outfit around the brown and orange hues of the scarf that was a conseignment store find for $20 some years ago.
 The belt breaks the upper part of the outfit in two and serves to create a waist on my boyish body.
-Highlighting the waist is needed as the boot toppers visually shorten the legs.
-Together the proportions look just right.
+Highlighting the waist is needed as the wearing boot toppers visually shorten the legs.
+Together, the proportions look just right.